Unnati-TD/CKA-Modules/README.md

 # CKA-Modules: Grading & Validation Scripts

-A collection of grading (validation) and solution scripts for Kubernetes tasks, helping learners of the *Certified Kubernetes Administrator (CKA)* course to automate checking their work.
+A collection of grading (validation) and solution scripts for Kubernetes tasks, helping learners of the *Unnati development & training centre pvt.[KUCL 2.3]* course to automate checking their work.

 ---